 By Brian Nixon, Special to ASSIST News Service

-ALBUQUERQUE, NEW MEXICO (ANS -- January 25, 2018) -- As January draws to an end each year my mind usually wanders to a few things -- my father’s birthday and death, my parent’s anniversary, and the Feast Day of Thomas Aquinas.
+ALBUQUERQUE, NEW MEXICO (ANS – January 22, 2017) — As January draws to an end each year my mind usually wanders to a few things— my father’s birthday and death, my parent’s anniversary, and the Feast Day of Thomas Aquinas.
 I know it sounds odd for a died-in-the-wool Protestant to remember a feast day, but Aquinas was no ordinary man.

 Born in 1225 or 1226 AD in the Italian region of Lazio (the old Kingdom of Sicily), Aquinas attended the school at Monte Cassino, a celebrated monastery.
 He later transferred to a local university in Naples where he studied theology and the liberal arts.
 In Naples Aquinas was influenced by Dominican thought and theology through his teacher, Julian, and general education by his teacher Petrus de Ibernia.
-The two fields of learning -- faith/theology and reason/logic -- would be the pursuits of his life’s work.
+The two fields of learning — theology and reason (logic, math, etc.) — would be as his life’s work.

-By 1245 AD, Aquinas was enrolled at the University of Paris, where he fell under the influence of the German instructor, Albertus Magnus -- known for his scientific and theological learning, and considered by many to be one of the finest scholars of the Middle Ages.
-After his studies Aquinas went on to write multiple theological texts, the most influential being his Summa Theologiae, a massive treatise on the existence of God and a summary of theology.
+By 1245 AD, Aquinas was enrolled at the University of Paris, where he fell under the influence of the German instructor, Albertus Magnus — known for his scientific and theological learning, and considered by many to be the finest philosopher and scholar of the Middle Ages.
+The rest, if you will, is history.
+Aquinas went on to write multiple theological texts, the most influential being his Summa Theologiae, a massive treatise on the existence of God and theology.
 And though unfinished at the time of his death, Summa Theologiae stands as a masterpiece of clear thinking, a marriage between faith and reason.

 But the importance of Aquinas’ thought really hit home while studying under Dr. Norman Geisler at Veritas Evangelical Seminary .
-As an Evangelical-Thomist (Thomism is a school of thought influenced by the life and work of Thomas Aquinas ), Geisler is a proponent of Aquinas’ approach to theology and apologetics, having studied philosophy at Loyola University .
-And through Norman Geisler’s book, Thomas Aquinas: An Evangelical Appraisal, I was led to other Thomistic thinkers and theologians: Etienne Glison, Peter Kreeft, W. Norris Clarke, Hans Ur Van Baltasar, E.L Mascall, and the like.
+As an Evangelical-Thomist (Thomism is a school of thought influenced by the life and work of Thomas Aquinas ), Geisler is a proponent of Aquinas’ approach to theology, having studied philosophy at Loyola University .
+And through Norman Geisler’s book, Thomas Aquinas: An Evangelical Appraisal, I was led to other Thomistic thinkers and theologians: Etienne Glison, Peter Kreeft, E.L Mascall, and the like.
 And using Norman Geisler’s four-volume Systematic Theology texts as the basis for my theology classes, helped ingrain Thomistic theology in my mind.
 I now count it a joy to read Aquinas on a regular basis.
-And though some find Aquinas’ work dense and dry, I find his wisdom refreshing and reality-soaked, poetry for the mind and heart.
+And though some find Aquinas’ work dense and dry, I find his wisdom refreshing and reality-soaked.

-So in celebration of Thomas Aquinas’ day of remembrance, I’ve selected a few quotes and recommend readings for deeper thought:
+So in celebration of Thomas Aquinas’ day of remembrance, I’ve selected a few quotes and recommend readings for your enjoyment:

 “The things we love tell us what we are.”